 Implications for further research

-More than 1.1 billion people lack electricity access worldwide, with negative implications for the livelihood of people as well as for the economic performance of a country.
-The majority of households without electricity is in Sub-Saharan Africa (55 percent), followed by South Asia.
-One potential pathway to increase the share of households with access to electricity are market-based reforms.
-It is expected that reforms of this kind, such as privatization, liberalization, private sector involvement or regulatory instigate improvements in the technical and financial efficiency of the electricity sector through competition and profit orientation, which may go along with adjustments in the labour force.
-Increased efficiency and the opening of the market to new, private investors may then ramp up system supply.
-This, in turn, is supposed to affect quality, costs and tariffs and eventually the welfare of existing electricity consumers and lead to increased connections of new customers.
+More than 1.1 billion people lack access to worldwide and this can negatively impact both people's livelihoods and the economic performance of a country.
+The majority of households without electricity are in Sub-Saharan Africa (55 percent) and South Asia.
+One potential pathway to increasing the share of households with access to electricity is market-based reform.
+It is thought that reforms of this kind, such as privatisation, liberalisation, private sector involvement , and regulation improve the technical and financial efficiency of the electricity sector through competition and profit orientation.
+Increased efficiency and the opening the market to new, private, investors may then ramp up system supply.
+This, in turn, is supposed to affect quality, costs, tariffs, and eventually the welfare of existing electricity consumers and lead to increased coverage.
 However, given the strong techno-economic and political complexities of the electricity sector, this causal chain is far from certain and net effects of reform measures are hard to predict.

 Systematic examination of the impacts of market-based reforms on access to electricity in developing countries.
 The focus of the review is particularly on different market-based reforms, their effects on electricity system parameters and electricity access for different groups of populations in developing countries as well as the mechanisms, which help to explain these differences.
 Lastly, cost-effectiveness of the reforms is analyzed.

-Only studies conducted in low and middle income countries were eligible for this review.
-This definition was slightly adapted by excluding the former Soviet Union, former Yugoslavia and Turkey since these countries are virtually fully electrified.
-The types of intervention considered in the review include privatisation, liberalisation, private sector involvement, regulation and decentralisation.
-Primary outcomes looked at are household welfare and electricity acces.
-The analysed secondary outcomes are technical and financial efficiency or inefficiency in utilities, the generation process or transmission and distribution of electricity, labour force, indicated by the number of employees, private investment, supply and quality of electricity, electricity costs and tariffs as well as industrial-residential price ratios or price-cost ratios.
+The authors searched eigth international databases and conducted bibliographic back-refrencing and citation tracing.
+Only studies conducted in low- and middle-income countries were eligible for this review.
+This definition was slightly adapted by excluding the former Soviet Union, former Yugoslavia, and Turkey since these countries are virtually fully electrified.
+The types of intervention considered in the review include privatisation, liberalisation, private sector involvement, regulation, and decentralisation.
+Primary outcomes looked at include household welfare and electricity access.
+Secondary outcomes then include technical and financial efficiency (or inefficiency) in utilities, the generation, transmission, or distribution process of electricity, labour force, private investment, supply and quality of electricity, tarrifs, and price-cost ratios.